chostett/illuminesce/content/blog/posts/2023-07-01-Finding-a-Home-on-the-Internet/index.md

 And I don't feel pressured to post as much.
 It's nice to not have that anxiety in the back of my head; that I _need_ to capture the moment to show it.
 If I do snap a photo, I share it on Discord, or Slack, or LINE, or one of the many direct messaging channels I have now.

-I still keep a presence on [Twitter for Terranova](https://twitter.com/playterranova/), and check my personal/professional Twitter from time to time, but mostly for direct messages.
+I still keep a presence on [Twitter for Terranova](https://twitter.com/playterranova/), and check my personal/professional Twitter from time to time, but mostly for direct messages. _(Update: I deleted both of these accounts.)_

 This space may not be 100% mine—it still is hosted on neocities' and GitHub's servers, but it feels more like my home on the internet many years ago—moreso than it ever has.